-PROPOSITION 1.4. (i) Any Serre functor in a graded category is graded. (ii) A Serre functor in a triangulated category is exact.
+Proposition 1.4 i) Any Serre functor in a graded category is graded;

+ii) A Serre functor in a triangulated category is exact.

-Proof. (i) This follows from the previous proposition.
+Proof. i) This follows from previous proposition.

-(ii) The fact that a Serre functor takes exact triangles into exact ones is proved in [3].
+ii) The fact that a Serre functor takes exact triangles into exact ones is proved in [BK].

-PROPOSITION 1.5 [3].
-Any two Serre functors are connected by a canonical graded functorial isomorphism, which commutes with the bifunctorial isomorphisms $\phi{A,B}$ in the definition of Serre functor.
+Proposition 1.5 [BK] Any two Serre functors are connected by a canonical graded functorial isomorphism, which commutes with the bifunctorial isomorphisms $\phi{A,B}$ in the definition of Serre functor.

 Proof.
-Let S and S' be two Serre functors in a category $\mathcal{D}$ .
-Then, for any object A in $\mathcal{D}$ we have natural isomorphisms:
+Let S and S' be two Serre functors in a category \mathcal{D} .
+Then for any object A in \mathcal{D} we have natural isomorphisms: